-- System-wide sales growth of 57% in the third quarter of 2022 compared to the prior year quarter
+◦ System-wide sales growth of 0.8% in the fiscal third quarter of 2023 compared to the prior year fiscal quarter

-- Year-to-date system-wide same-store sales growth of 7.0% in the third quarter of 2022 compared to the prior year
+◦ Year-to-date system-wide same-store sales growth of 1.3% in the fiscal third quarter of 2023 compared to the prior year

-- 38 new store openings during the third quarter of 2022
+◦ 30 new store openings during the fiscal third quarter of 2023

 (1) EBITDA, Adjusted EBITDA and adjusted net loss are non-GAAP measures defined below, under “Non-GAAP Measures”.
 Reconciliation of GAAP net loss to EBITDA, adjusted EBITDA and adjusted net loss are included in the accompanying financial tables.

-General and administrative expense increased $18.2 million, or 172%, in the third quarter of 2022 compared to the same period in the prior year, primarily due to the 2021 Acquisitions, increased compensation costs, professional fees related to pending litigation and government investigations, and travel, reflecting the significant expansion of the organization.
+General and administrative expense decreased $4.3 million, or 14.9%, in the third quarter of 2023 compared to the same period in the prior year, primarily due to the recognition of $1.0 million related to Employee Retention Credits during the third quarter of 2023 and lower professional fees related to certain litigation matters.

-Depreciation and amortization increased $4.5 million, or 190% in the third quarter of 2022 compared to the same period in the prior year, primarily due to depreciation of company-owned restaurant property and equipment and amortizing intangible assets related to the 2021 Acquisitions.
+Depreciation and amortization increased $0.1 million, or 2.1% in the third quarter of 2023 compared to the same period in the prior year, primarily due to depreciation of new property and equipment at company-owned restaurant locations.

-Advertising expenses increased $5.7 million in the third quarter of 2022 compared to the prior year period.
-These expenses vary in relation to advertising revenues and reflect advertising expenses related to the 2021 Acquisitions and the increase in customer activity as the recovery from COVID continues.
+Advertising expenses in the third quarter of 2023 increased $0.5 million compared to the prior year period.
+These expenses vary in relation to advertising revenues.

 Key Financial Definitions